-Attendance at Professional Development courses is the primary method of professional learning at Macarthur, although it is not limited to this.
+Attendance at Professional Learning courses is the primary method of professional learning at Macarthur, although it is not limited to this.
 Teachers new to Macarthur are inducted into the school through a 12-month programme.
-New Scheme Teachers are assisted with a mentoring programme as they manage the process of accreditation with the NSW Institute of Teachers.
+New Scheme Teachers and teachers new to Macarthur are assisted with a mentoring programme as they manage the process of accreditation with the NSW Institute of Teachers.
 A number of staff are also pursuing other tertiary qualifications.

 A significant number of staff (50%) continue to be involved at all levels in the Higher School Certificate process - setting examinations, marking and judging.
 The importance of staff being involved in these activities cannot be overstated.
 These staff members and others have gained valuable insights of which Macarthur students are direct beneficiaries.
-In 2014, Macarthur staff were engaged in marking in the following courses:
+In 2015 Macarthur staff were engaged in marking in the following courses: